pingidentity/terraform-provider-pingdirectory/docs/resources/default_certificate_mapper.md

 - `script_class` (String) The fully-qualified name of the Groovy class providing the logic for the Groovy Scripted Certificate Mapper.
 - `subject_attribute` (String) Specifies the name or OID of the attribute whose value should exactly match the certificate subject DN.
 - `subject_attribute_mapping` (Set of String) Specifies a mapping between certificate attributes and user attributes.
+- `user_base_dn` (Set of String) When the `type` attribute is set to:
-- `user_base_dn` (Set of String) Specifies the base DNs that should be used when performing searches to map the client certificate to a user entry.
+  - One of [`subject-dn-to-user-attribute`, `subject-attribute-to-user-attribute`]: Specifies the base DNs that should be used when performing searches to map the client certificate to a user entry.
+  - `fingerprint`: Specifies the set of base DNs below which to search for users.

 ### Read-Only